 Effective Date: February 19, 1999

 a.
-NASA disposition of personal property that is no longer needed for its original acquisition intent or surplus to NASA's needs will be disposed of promptly in a manner that minimizes continued care and handling costs and maximizes reutilization while maximizing sales proceeds.
+Disposition of NASA-Owned-NASA-Held personal property that is no longer needed for its original acquisition intent or is excess to NASA's needs will be disposed of promptly in a manner that minimizes continued care and handling costs and maximizes reutilization while maximizing sales proceeds:

-(1) Utilization of Federal property shall be conducted in accordance with Federal Management Regulation (FMR) 41 Code of Federal Regulations (CFR) Parts 102-35 thru 37 and as authorized by the Stevenson-Wydler Technology Innovation Act of 1980, as amended, 15 United States Code (U.S.C.)
+(1) Federal property is utilized in accordance with Federal Management Regulation (FMR) 41 Code of Federal Regulations (CFR) Parts 102-35 through 102-37 and as authorized by the Stevenson-Wydler Technology Innovation Act of 1980, as amended, 15 United States Code (U.S.C.)
 3710 et seq.

-(2) All sales of NASA property shall be conducted in accordance with Sale, Abandonment, or Destruction of Personal Property, the Federal Property Management Regulations (FPMR), 41 CFR Part 101-45, Sale, Abandonment, or Destruction of Personal Property, Federal Management Regulation 41 CFR Part 102-38; and Replacement of Personal Property Pursuant to the Exchange/Sale Authority, 41 CFR Part 102-39.
+(2) All sales of NASA property will be conducted in accordance with Sale, Abandonment, or Destruction of Personal Property, the Federal Property Management Regulations (FPMR), 41 CFR Part 101-45; Sale of Personal Property, 41 CFR Part 102-38; and Replacement of Personal Property Pursuant to the Exchange/Sale Authority, 41 CFR Part 102-39.

 (3) The U.S. General Services Administration (GSA) is designated as NASA's Sales Center for all NASA-held surplus and exchange/sale personal property; Sales Center designation and responsibilities are described in 41 CFR 102-38.

-d.
-All NASA property that is to be disposed of shall be properly and completely rendered safe, and any hazard either abated or adequately identified and documented to preclude harm to the gaining entity.
-If any report of hazard or other problem or deficiency has been generated about such hardware/equipment, those reports shall be included as an integral part of the equipment/property disposal process along with any applicable Safety Data Sheets required by the Occupational Safety and Health Administration.
+c.
+All NASA property disposed of is properly and completely rendered safe and any hazard either abated or adequately identified and documented to preclude harm to the gaining entity.
+If any report of hazard or other problem or deficiency has been generated about such hardware/equipment, those reports will be included as an integral part of the equipment/property disposal process along with any applicable Safety Data Sheets required by the Occupational Safety and Health Administration.

 b.
-This NPD is applicable to NASA contractors to the extent specified in tier contracts.
+This NPD is applicable to NASA contractors to the extent specified in their contracts.

 a.
 The Assistant Administrator (AA) for the Office of Strategic Infrastructure (OSI) is responsible for the overall management of property disposal activity in the Agency, for establishing Agency disposal policy, and for assessing the effectiveness of policy implementation.

 b.
-The Center Directors shall be responsible for the following:
+Center Directors are responsible for the following:

-(1) Implementing the policies established by this NPD and the requirements of NASA Procedural Requirements (NPR) 4300.1, NASA Personal Property Disposal Procedures and Guidance, and NPR 4310.1, Identification and Disposition of NASA Artifacts.
+(1) Implementing the policies established by this NPD and the requirements of NPR 4300.1, NASA Personal Property Disposal Procedural Requirements, and NPR 4310.1, Artifact Identification and Disposition.

 (2) Appointing a Property Disposal Officer for their respective Centers who will be responsible for assuring the proper utilization, transfer, sale, or other disposition of NASA personal property.

 (3) Establishing Center internal procedures to ensure compliance and uniformity with the documents mention in (1) above and to protect the integrity of the sales process.

 c.
-Each NASA organization shall be responsible for determining whether NASA property is required for its needs.
-In the case of a negative determination, the NASA organization shall promptly report the property with a complete commercial description to the Center Property Disposal Officer for further Federal disposal processing.
+Each NASA Center is responsible for determining whether NASA property is required for its operations.
+In the case of a negative determination, the NASA organization will promptly report the property it has with a complete commercial description to the Center Property Disposal Officer for further Federal disposal processing.

 a.
 Current reports that reflect status of existing operations, including timeliness of disposal processing.

 b.
-Reports will be generated and/or submitted by automated data processing methods when capabilities exist and will be submitted semi-annually by November 15 of each year.
+Reports will be generated and/or submitted by automated data processing methods when capabilities exist and will be submitted annually by November 15 of each year.

 c.
-New reports, as required, will be initiated and developed jointly by the NASA Headquarters Logistics Division and NASA Center Property Disposal Officers.
+New reports will be initiated and developed jointly by LMD and NASA Center Property Disposal Officers.